jd4883/sonarr-genre-tagger/README.md

 ## Roadmap / Upcoming
 This was thrown together over the weekend and I would not call it refined just yet.
 The following items are likely on the horizon, I'm open to PR's with additional feature ideas and improvements:
-* a really easy to use helm chart for kubernetes
 * tighter input validation that eliminates the need for try/except
 * rate limit handling / control of pace on how hard sonarr's API can be hit
 * better logging